marluna2/Autodex/README.md

 ## Important terms

 storage unit - This is a piece of furniture like a shelf.
-Different storage units can have different amounts of space in different axies specified for containers.
+Different storage units can have different amounts of space in different axes specified for containers.

 container - This means either a box or a child of a box, being a ziploc bag.